 Without the help of people who put everything before themselves, sacrificing their time, money and even sanity, this circle would not have been broken.
 A special thanks to two of the three…Karen and Sharon.

 Before I did anything, I received nearly 20 calls on this very puppy mill, I worked with their dogs and comforted the caller each time, but one call got me.
 It shook my soul and I listened more than ever and heard the words I'll never forget "you have to see it" and I did.
 That one call started the process, to right the wrong and stop the endless pain and suffering.
 Thank you LeAnne, you made the difference.

 See you next week or follow us today on Facebook

-Note: I have always wrote about "What happened on the Farm."
-Usually it is funny and witty telling stories about my dogs.
-Sometimes, it tragic dealing about unpleasantries but it's what happen during the week.
+Note: I have always written about "What happened on the Farm."
+Usually, it is funny and witty telling stories about my dogs.
+Sometimes, it tragic dealing with unpleasantries but it's what happens during the week.
 This event took 3 years of my life and left me with scars and a changed person.
 You have to ask yourself "would I do it again?"
 Not for me but for that chained dog that followed me with her eyes, unable to move and had not done so for months... you bet I would... but now I'm stronger...
 Ken